Learning in the metaverse

 Providing professional training

-Our first commitment to teaching immersive skills needed to build in the metaverse is the Spark AR Curriculum.
-This structured learning program teaches creators of all skill levels how to build AR experiences using Spark AR.
+Our first commitment to teaching immersive skills needed to build in the metaverse is the Meta Spark Curriculum.
+This structured learning program teaches creators of all skill levels how to build AR experiences using Meta Spark.
 Today, this ranges from AR effects that are applied to people and objects, and are increasingly applied to places and spaces in the world around us.

 Developing skilled creators will lead to more high-quality immersive educational content through experience-based approaches, 3D visualizations and virtual presence.
 Imagine being able to play with scale, distance and time as you explore both the micro and macroscopic world, or build empathy and awareness by stepping into someone else's shoes.
 Immersive training will enhance learning across all industries by offering simulated environments for exploration, discovery and practice.
 Additionally, creators will have new mediums and tools as their canvas.

 Improving technology access

 To understand the true value and potential that immersive technologies can have for learning, we must increase access and opportunity to nonprofits, educational institutions and key communities.
 We’ll not only partner with others to ramp up hardware donations, but also invest in community educational places such as libraries and museums — inspiring people by demonstrating the possibilities for learning in the metaverse.